OutSystems/docs-product/src/develop/merge/merge-example.md

 After analyzing the **Compare and Merge** window, you see that:

-* You both edited the preparation screen and the CSS on the "Homepage" screen.
+* You both edited the CSS on the "ClientList" screen.
 You need to resolve the conflicting changes.
-* The other developer added the screen "About".
+* The other developer added the screen "Report".
 There are no conflicts to resolve there.

 These could be the steps to resolve the conflicts.